 This methodology requires that rates negotiated with new providers may not exceed the Department's current median rate for the same service, or the statewide current median rate, whichever is lower.
-This methodology is defined in California Welfare and Institutions Code §4691.6 the Department may negotiate a rate that exceeds the median rate if necessary in order to pay employees no less than the statewide minimum wage.
-The Department will provide a minimum of 40 hours or five days of paid sick leave annually as defined in Section 245.5 of the California Labor Code.
+This methodology is defined in California Welfare and Institutions Code §4691.9 the Department may negotiate a rate that exceeds the median rate if necessary in order to pay employees no less than the statewide minimum wage or to provide a minimum of 24 hours or three days of paid sick leave annually.
 The rationale for negotiated rates will be reviewed by a Nurse Evaluator and Analyst from DHCS during the annual QARs.